 Dance friends, life has been so full this past year!
 Becoming a mother has been the most amazing and all consuming experience.
 After a bit of maternity leave to heal and connect with this new aspect of life I stepped back into dance and yoga part-time (although really, one does not “punch a clock” in the realm of art).

 One of my first performances post-baby was with the amazing Michelle Alany and The Mystics.
-This is a more recent video with them, but regardless, I have been enjoying dancing with them so much!
-Our next show will be February 3rd at St. David of Wales Episcopal Church in Portland, produced by Artichoke Music.
+I enjoy dancing with them so much!
+This is from a recent show in Portland, produced by Artichoke Music.

 and then in the fall with Arcana Music and Dance at the Northern California Renaissance Faire (left).
 These places (and people) hold a very special place in my heart.
 I love performing for the diverse audiences.
 Unsuspecting passers-by get a taste of belly dance culture and music they often weren’t expecting, and always come up to ask questions afterward.
 I love connecting with more historical roots, and being a part of a long lineage of dancers, especially at the Northern California Renaissance Faire that have inspired generations of movers and shakers.
 It’s wonderful to return year after year, and have many audience members do the same.